Skip to Content

 🌒 Nocturne Stalker — The Silent Predators

 They are rarely seen.
 They cross rooftops without sound.
 Slip through locked doors.
-Disappear before a scream finishes forming.
+Disappear before a scream finish forming.

 Their gifts lean toward: